xapian/xapian/xapian-applications/omega/docs/termprefixes.rst

         mimeType
 U
-        full URL of indexed document - if the resulting term would be > 240 characters, a hashing scheme is used to prevent overflowing the Xapian term length limit (see omindex for how to do this).
+        full URL of indexed document - if the resulting term would be > 240 bytes, a hashing scheme is used to prevent overflowing the Xapian term length limit (see omindex for how to do this).
 V
 	boolean filter term for "can't see" permission (mnemonic: grep -v)